wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/02-Scheduling-WP-Cron-events.md

 }
 ```

-This action is not an existing WordPress action, but one that you will create for the purposes of scheduling a WP-Cron event.
+This action is not an existing WordPress action, but one that you will create in the next step for the purposes of scheduling a WP-Cron event.

-For the purposes of this event, just add a simple log message to the callback function:
+Inside the callback function hooked into this action, you add your event logic.
+For now, just add a simple log message to the callback function:

 ```php
 function wp_learn_trigger_event_callback() {